What is Behavioral Segmentation?

 - Send a “Hail Mary” discount to unengaged subscribers…and if that doesn’t work, suppress or remove them

 Not sure how to get started?
-Here are nine great examples of behavioral segmentation in action.
+Here are nine great behavioral segmentation examples in action.

 1. Save Abandoned Carts